Home > DUI Lawyer in Cincinnati, Ohio > DUI Manslaughter Attorney in Cincinnati, Ohio

 It is important to see the distinction between aggravated vehicle homicide and similar offenses.
 Vehicular manslaughter sounds the same, however, it encompasses causing the death of another person or unborn child while operating a vehicle and committing a minor misdemeanor or violating a municipal ordinance.
 Vehicular homicide is when you operate a vehicle negligently or speed within a construction zone and cause the death of another person or unborn child.
 Neither of these crimes involve being intoxicated at the time of the collision.

-Penalties for an Aggravated Vehicular Manslaughter Conviction
+Penalties for an Aggravated Vehicular Manslaughter Conviction in Cincinnati

 When you are charged with aggravated vehicle manslaughter based on an OVI/DUI-related accident, you will face a second-degree felony.
 If you are convicted, the mandatory prison sentence is two years, though a judge can sentence you to up to eight years in prison.
 In addition to a prison sentence, you will lose your driver’s license for either a significant period of time or for life.